More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

 \subsubsection{Why Heading Home?}

-Our participants chose to head home and become ``stay-at-home moms'' for several reasons.
-They felt it hard to leave their children at home alone and wanted to provide more company for them at the early and important period of their life.
-Some supposed that they were better care givers than their husbands, and thus should be the ones to head home.
-Further, many noticed that they had no regret leaving paid employment.
+Our participants chose to head home and become stay-at-home moms for several reasons, from accompanying their children (N=4) to self-identifying as better caregivers than their partners (N=4).

-\paragraph{\textbf{Company for Babies.}} Some participants just wanted to accompany their children, possibly out of the human nature of mothers.
-P3 thought the first three years of her baby's life was very important, and she did not want to miss her baby's growth.
-The short maternity leave in China (128 days) was seen as too short for P3.
-She acknowledged that she may not quit her job if she had a longer maternity leave, say 1 year.
-Notably, P1 told the authors that her husband was allowed only 15 days for maternity leave.
-The difference in the duration of maternity leave between male and female employees revealed the social expectation of mothers as care givers.
+\textbf{Accompanying Children.} P3 did not want to miss her child's growth, especially the first few years of their life.
+She mentioned that the maternity leave was too short (128 days), and she might not quit her job if it was longer.
+Notably, P1 told the authors that her husband only had 15 days of paternity leave.
+The difference in the duration of maternity and paternity leave \cite{maternity:leave} revealed the social expectation of mothers as main caregivers.